 The professional team can’t survive with such playing.
 Control is a factor that exists in any play.

 Control and offensive are often inversely proportional to each other.
 If you get a racket with good speed and spin, then you will have less control.
-If you need to play with more control, then you will need to sacrifice on the speed and spin.
+If you need to play with more control, you will need to sacrifice the speed and spin.

 The state of self-preparation is standing on the backhand side.
 When the opponent loops to the forehand, it is necessary to move to the forehand defense.

-If the left foot is almost off the ground and you put all your pivot on the right foot, you will be slow to go back to position, and your opponent can easily scoring by simply do a shot with his backhand.
+If the left foot is almost off the ground and you put all your pivot on the right foot, you will be slow to go back to position, and your opponent can quickly scoring by simply do a shot with his backhand.